zaraks/e-commerce-Sales-analysis/README.md

-# E-commerce Store Data Analytics Project
+# E-commerce Store Data Analysis

 ## Overview
 This project performs a comprehensive analysis of an e-commerce store’s sales and profit data, containing over **10,000 entries**.
 The aim is to uncover insights on sales trends, product performance, and customer segments to support data-driven business decisions.